-So you have a boatload of credit card debt and you want to pay if off ASAP.
-Well for starters, that’s a good mindset for you to have!
-Paying interest on credit card debt is one of the biggest wastes of money ever…
+So you have a boatload of credit card debt and you want to pay if off as quickly as humanly possible.
+Well for starters, that’s an excellent attitude to have!
+Paying interest on credit card debt is very expensive and should be avoided if possible …

-Some banks have a different formula for calculating the minimum payment, but you get the idea… it’s a total ripoff!
-Here are 7 techniques for how to pay off credit card debt fast…
+Some banks have a different formula for calculating the minimum payment, but you get the idea… interest payments are a totally preventable rip-off.
+Here are seven techniques for how to pay off credit card debt fast…

 (1) Prioritize your credit card debt

 First and foremost, if your debt is spread across multiple cards, organize them from the highest APR to the lowest APR.
-Then you will want to make sure you really focus on using the techniques below to wipe out the debt on the highest rate card(s) first.
+Then you will want to make sure you really focus on using the techniques below to wipe out the debt on the highest-rate card(s) first.
 An alternative strategy, for those seeking a quick win and a way to create some positive momentum is to pay down your card with the smallest balance first.
 While not as financially efficient it can be a great way to get the ball rolling.

 If you work an hourly job, plead with your boss to see if there’s any way you can pick up some extra hours.
 Even offer to pick up crappy shifts, if necessary.
 I recommend being honest about why you need to do this… you’re paying off credit card debt.
 If the debt was incurred from something like medical bills, don’t feel bad about playing up the sympathy card.